maygod/MMG-for-TraderPlus/ReadMe.txt

 Do not overwrite the files.
 Copy and paste into the existing file.
-Don't forget to add a comma after the square bracket },
+Don't forget to add a comma after the bracket },

 Não substitua os arquivos.
 Copie e cole no arquivo existente.